 The Pharmacy Services segment, through its EIC subsidiary, participates in the federal government's Medicare Part D program as a PDP.
-Net revenues of \$162,620 (0.5% of consolidated revenues) include insurance premiums earned by the PDP, which are determined based on the PDP's annual bid and related contractual arrangements with CMS.
+During fiscal 2017 and fiscal 2016, net revenues of \$223,077 (0.7% of consolidated revenues) and \$162,620 (0.5% of consolidated revenues), respectively, include insurance premiums earned by the PDP, which are determined based on the PDP's annual bid and related contractual arrangements with CMS.